 It is the responsibility of all researchers – staff and students – to ensure that their research project undergoes ethical review.
 Supervisors of undergraduate, Masters and PhD projects should ensure to the best of their ability that student research under their supervision goes through the formal ethical review process.
 (For PhD students this usually means that applications for ethics review should be submitted during the first year of the PhD, and certainly before the first-year review.)

 Completed Research Ethics, Integrity & Governance Applications should be submitted a minimum of 15 working days before the commencement of any project or funding application deadline to allow sufficient time for proper research ethics review of the proposed research to be conducted.
 Please note that for projects which involve complex ethical issues, it may be necessary to seek advice from the College Research Ethics Committee or specialists in other schools within the University.

-Retrospective research ethics review refers to ethics review which is conducted after a research project has commenced or after a research project has been completed.
+No. Retrospective research ethics review refers to ethics review which is conducted after a research project has commenced or after a research project has been completed.
 Retrospective research ethics review is not permitted under any circumstances for projects which have already been completed, without exception.
 In the case of projects which have already commenced (or where data has been collected or generated) retrospective ethics review is only permitted in exceptional circumstances, and usually only where changes have been made to a previously reviewed Research Ethics, Integrity & Governance Application.
 In cases where a researcher seeks retrospective research ethics review, there MUST be a clear and justifiable reason for doing so.
 For the sake of clarity, retrospective ethics review would be permitted in the following scenarios: